magetop/magento2-ajax-layered-navigation/README.md

 ## Highlight features

 - Ajax Loading page.
-- Multi-filters.
-- Price slider.
-- Filter by product state and rating.
+- Enhance UX by Ajax technology.
+- Lightening-fast Ajax Navigation.
+- Ajax Add to wishlist.
-- Filter the options.
+- Multi-filters & Filter the options.
 - Responsive & Retina Devices Support.
+- Cut down filtering time and eliminate wait time.
+- Result products are automatically loaded after each filtering.
+- Product is added to wishlist without navigating to the Wishlist page.
+- Stay on page after adding products to wishlist.
+- Enhance customer experience during shopping time.
 - 100% Open-source, Support multi-store, Support multi-language.
 - Easy to install and customize.
 - And many more feature ...